 We need to specify performance requirements at the beginning of any project for design and development (and, of course, reuse them during performance testing and production monitoring).
-While performance requirements are often not perfect, forcing stakeholders just to think about performance increases the chances of project success.
-Agile methods provide a unique opportunity to verify performance requirements early and track performance through all iterations.
+While performance requirements are often not perfect, just forcing stakeholders to think about performance increases the chances of project success.

 What exactly should be specified - goal vs. requirements (or both), average vs. percentile vs. APDEX, etc. - depends on the system and environment.
-Whatever it is, it should be elaborated into quantitative and measurable in the end.
+Whatever it is, it should be something quantitative and measurable in the end.
 Making requirements too complicated may hurt.
-We need to find meaningful goals and requirements, not invent something just to satisfy some bureaucratic process.
+We need to find meaningful goals and requirements, and not simply invent something just to satisfy some bureaucratic process.

-If we define performance requirements in the beginning of the project, they become the backbone of the performance engineering process and we can use and elaborate them throughout all iterations and track our progress from the performance engineering point of view.
+If we define performance requirements in the beginning of the project, they become the backbone of the performance engineering process and we can use it throughout the whole development cycle and testing process and track our progress from the performance engineering point of view.
 Continuing to trace them in production creates a performance feedback loop providing us with input to system maintenance and future development.